| Company part of secret empire By John MintzThe Washington Post

 teachings and its corporate involvement in marketing weapons promoted for their small size

+and lethal power.
 "I see an irony, if not

 hypocrisy, that someone who professes peace and says he's completing Jesus' work also